What is an Account Reconciliation

 Account reconciliations are an important step to ensure the completeness and accuracy of the financial statements.
 More specifically, companies must reconcile all balance sheet accounts that could contain a significant or material misstatement.
 Doing so allows entities to identify and post all necessary adjustments to the general ledger in a timely manner.

-This process is an important internal control.
+Additionally, the reconciliation process is an important part of the internal control environment.
 Section 404 of the Sarbanes-Oxley Act mandates that public companies include an assessment of their internal controls over financial reporting with their annual report.

 Many organizations are unable to complete the reconciliation process in a timely manner, which introduces risk.
-Companies that adopt a more automated, Continuous Accounting approach benefit from a more preventive control environment and reduced risk of misstatement.
+Companies that adopt a more automated, Continuous Accounting approach benefit from a reduced risk of misstatement and a more preventive control environment.

 What Are the Steps in Account Reconciliation?

 The account reconciliation process is generally carried out after the close of a financial period: